-Pondicherry or Pondi, as it is called affectionately, was under European (mostly French) rule for more than 250 years.
+Pondicherry (also known as Puducherry/ Pondi/ Pondy) was under European (mostly French) rule for more than 250 years.
 Having joined India in 1954 as a union territory, Puducherry has still managed to retain a major part of it's French culture.
 In fact, it's this French influence which predominates the first half of the movie Life of Pi.
 When I watched this movie, 6 years ago, back when I was in first year of college, I had a strong wanderlust for Pondy.
 I'm delighted that I got to check off this charming place from my bucket list.
 Now when I look back, I only remember sprawling courtyards, colorful walls, plentiful flowers, endearing cafes and a romantic promenade.
 Pondi is an ideal weekend getaway.
 There's not much to do here.
 You can sit back in a cute little cafe and devour a croissant or walk around the flower laden streets.
 Better yet, rent a bicycle and blend in with the locals.

 Located on one end of the promenade is an old lighthouse.
 While I'm not aware if visitors are allowed inside, it's a charming old thing to photograph from the outside.
 Remember to walk the length of the promenade to arrive at the lighthouse.
 Located close-by is Le Cafe, which is a beachfront cafe where you can grab a quick bite and enjoy the ocean breeze.